-Also in South Africa, we highly recommend a safari to Madikwe Game Reserve.
-Not only is this a malaria-free area, it is also an excellent place to spot the Big 5 and other sought-after species such as cheetahs, painted wolves and brown hyenas.
+Also, in South Africa, we highly recommend a safari to Madikwe Game Reserve.
+Not only is this a malaria-free area, but it is also an excellent place to spot the Big 5 and other sought-after species such as cheetahs, painted wolves and brown hyenas.

 January is also a great time to visit just about anywhere in Botswana, as many lodges offer good green season discounts – although again sightings can be few and far between.
 Be aware that the annual Okavango Delta floodwaters from the Angolan highlands have receded, and only permanent deep-water channels still offer water activities such as boating and mokoro outings.

 The adventure capital of Victoria Falls, on both the Zambian and Zimbabwean sides, is open for business throughout the year, and a must for any serious Africa-fanatic.